TSSP ExSci 2026 projects

 ^ ^ ^ ^ ^

-The performance of all state-of-the-art optical atomic clocks is fundamentally limited by the optical frequency oscillator, specifically the clock laser used to probe the ultra-narrow optical atomic transition.
+Ultracold atoms are used in the most sensitive and accurate measurements achievable.
+In particular, optical atomic clocks with cold atoms are the most accurate devices ever built by humans.
+They provide an excellent platform for fundamental physics research as well as powerful tools for practical applications.
+However, despite their exceptional performance, optical clocks are limited by the optical frequency oscillator—specifically, the clock laser used to probe the ultra-narrow optical atomic transition.
 The clock laser is essential because optical clocks are passive devices (Rev. Mod.
 Phys.
-87, 637 (2015)), requiring an external laser field to interrogate the extremely narrow atomic transition—known as the clock transition.
+87, 637 (2015)), requiring an external laser field to interrogate the extremely narrow atomic transition, known as the clock transition.

-The proposed research program focuses on constructing a novel superradiant continuous optical clock setup.
-The two main goals of the proposed internship are to gain experience in collaborative research within a team environment and to learn about the operation and construction of optical atomic clocks.
+The proposed research program of internship focuse research towards constructing a novel superradiant continuous optical clock setup, with particular emphasis on cold-atom formation and manipulation processes.
+In the limited time frame of the internship two main goals are to gain experience in collaborative research within a research team and to learn about the operation and construction of optical atomic clocks.

 Supervisor: Marcin Bober (bober[at]fizyka.umk.pl)